Generalized, sublethal damage-based mathematical approach for improved modeling of clonogenic survival curve flattening upon hyperthermia, radiotherapy, and beyond: Results and Discussion

-As shown in the previous section, some survival curves have a shape characterized by a reduction of the slope at higher exposure doses.
-Here, even Jung's model fails to reproduce this type of data.
-The regression function introduced in the Umodel (Eq. \ref{rep}) critically improves the capability of the model to describe the referred behavior of the cellular population, such that the Umodel performs better than the LQ and Jung's model in all these cases.\\
+Our observation prompted us to test the Umodel further using more HT and RT survival data from the literature displaying the specific behavior of treatment response adaptation and clonogenic survival curve flattening.
+In principle, Jung's model fails to reproduce this type of data.
+The regression function introduced in the Umodel (Eq.~(\ref{rep})) critically improves the capability of the model to describe the referred behavior of the cellular population, such that the Umodel performs better than the LQ, the LQC, and Jung's model in those cases, see Table~\ref{adv}.
+Again, most prominently, the Umodel shows more realistic extrapolations beyond the reported experimental data.
+The extrapolated predictions are highlighted hereafter and their corresponding non-extrapolated fittings are documented in the supplementary material.\\